Polytheism and Egyptian religion

-As in the rest of Africa, the people of ancient Egypt were polytheistic throughout the Old Kingdom, the Middle Kingdom, and the New Kingdom.
-That means that they believed in many gods.
-Some of these gods were Ra, Anubis, Seth, Osiris, Isis, and Horus.
+Some of these gods were Ra, Anubis, Set, Osiris, Isis, and Horus.
 Egyptians worshipped these gods with animal sacrifices and with incense and many processions where people carried the image of the god from one place to another.
+Ancient Egyptian religious rituals took many different forms.

-But, as in Mesopotamia, there was also a little monotheism in Egypt.
-During the New Kingdom, the Pharaoh Akhenaten (ah-ken-AH-ten) started a new worship of the god Aten, and he seems to have wanted people to believe that Aten was the only real god, or maybe the only god worth worshipping.
-After Akhenaten died, people went back to worshipping Anubis, Isis, Amon, and Osiris again, as they had before.
+But, just like in Mesopotamia, there was also a little monotheism in Egypt.
+During the New Kingdom, the Pharaoh Akhenaten (ah-ken-AH-ten) started a new worship of the god Aten.
+He seems to have wanted people to believe that Aten was the only real god, or maybe the only god worth worshipping.

 When the Romans conquered Egypt in 30 BC, again the Egyptians kept on worshipping their own gods while at the same time continuing to worship the Greek gods, and adding on some Roman gods as well.
 If someone is powerful enough to conquer you, after all, it might seem smart to worship their gods!